 If we follow those instructions, we will find that we will encounter fewer opportunities to get angry or sin in our anger.
 God is letting us know that man’s anger stems from the flesh and does not encompass the righteousness of God.

 If we are quick to listen, listen to what the Holy Spirit is trying to tell us when we find ourselves in various situations that can lead to frustration and anger.
-At the same time, we must be slow to speak, measuring the impact of every word we say and ensuring that our every word is seasoned with salt and grace toward the hearer. (see Colossians 4:6)
+At the same time, we must be slow to speak, measuring the impact of every word we say and ensuring that our words are seasoned with salt and grace toward the hearer. (see Colossians 4:6)

 Then we must be slow to wrath or anger, examining the reason for our anger as to whether it is Godly righteous indignation or of the flesh.
 So, as Christians, we must always check our reasons for our anger.
 Is it from the Holy Spirit?
 Or is it from the flesh?
 If you’re honest with yourself, you will know the answer.
 So, don’t sin by letting anger control you!
 God bless you.